dubbyy1/pc-stats/README.md

 ![Dashboard Screenshot](images/dashboard.png)

-PC Stats records mouse click activity on Linux and visualises it in a browser dashboard.
-The collector runs locally, writes click and monitor data to a SQLite database, and the dashboard reads that database to show heatmaps and charts.
+PC Stats records mouse click and window activity on Linux and visualises it in a browser dashboard.
+The collector runs locally, writes data to a SQLite database, and the dashboard reads that database to show heatmaps, charts, and app usage statistics.

 ## What It Tracks